2. Delivering the Batford Springs Local Nature Reserve Plan

 - Purchase and restoration of Marquis Meadows to species-rich grassland (bought January 2015)

-- Creation of priority reed-fen habitat (September 2020)
+- Creation of priority reed-fen habitat (ongoing)

 Batford Springs Volunteers are working in partnership with Harpenden Town Council to implement the restoration plan for the reserve and undertake ongoing management of its habitats.
 Restoration of the chalk streams in the reserve began in 2018 and work has involved stabilising and re-gravelling the collapsed stream beds, reinstating the channel banks to prevent further erosion, narrowing the channel where it is over-wide using pinned straw-bales which also help to trap sediment.